llaske/sugarizer-server/README.md

 The **[security]** section regroup security settings. `min_password_size` is the minimum number of characters for the password. `max_age` is the expiration time in milliseconds of a session with the client.
 At the expiration of the session, the client should reenter its password.
 Default time is 172800000 (48 hours).
 Parameters `https`, `certificate_file`, `key_file` and `strict_ssl` are explain above.

 The **[client]** indicate the place where is located Sugarizer Client.
 Sugarizer Client is need by the server.
-WARNING: currently, only the **dev** branch of Sugarizer repository works with Sugarizer Server.

 The **[presence]** section describe the settings of the presence server.
 By default, a web socket is created on port 8039.
 You need to change this value if you want to use another port.